mideind/Tokenizer/README.rst

 Changelog
 ---------

+* Version 3.1.0: Added `-o` switch to `tokenize` command to return original token text, enabling the tokenizer to run as a sentence splitter only.
 * Version 3.0.0: Added tracking of character offsets for tokens within the original source text.
 Added full type annotations.
 Dropped Python 2.7 support.
 * Version 2.5.0: Added arguments for all tokenizer options to the